Philip.

 But it was as if Chenguer did not notice him.
 He stepped to a golden sword adorned with seven jade inlays.

-Philip nodded, resheathed the blade and turned to his companions.
-He looked at their faces, knowing that this had always been destined.
+Philip nodded, resheathed the blade, and turned to his companions.

 Five people had crossed the world to stand in this room.
 Chenguer had left a garrison under siege.
 Drogoth had walked out of a monastery in Frostfall and crossed the world on a vision and a borrowed text.
 Haddagan had climbed a mountain his people had avoided for generations.
-And here they all were, exactly where they were supposed to be, waiting for three more.
+And here they all were, waiting for three more.

 He should stay.
 He knew he should stay.
 The archive was here.
 The vault was here.
 Everything the order had forgotten was in this building and it needed to be read and understood before whatever was coming arrived.